Joseph7e/Mitochondrial-Sequence-Database/README.md

 # Mitochondrial-Sequence-Database
 The program will construct a reference database of complete mitochondrial genomes and inddividual gene sequences automatically, assuming no current datbase exists (with a last update within a month).
+The database is stored in ~/.mitobin/.
+The user can override this database construction and use custom databases if chosen.

+## Database file descriptions
 ```bash
 #database location
 ls ~/.mitobin/